platformio/platformio-docs/boards/nordicnrf52/delta_dfbm_nq620.rst

       - Description

     * - :ref:`framework_arduino`
-      - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences
+      - Arduino Wiring-based Framework allows writing cross-platform software to control devices attached to a wide range of Arduino boards to create all kinds of creative coding, interactive objects, spaces or physical experiences.

     * - :ref:`framework_mbed`
-      - Arm Mbed OS is an open source embedded operating system designed specifically for the 'things' in the Internet of Things.
-It includes all the features you need to develop a connected product based on an Arm Cortex-M microcontroller, including security, connectivity, an RTOS and drivers for sensors and I/O devices
+      - Arm Mbed OS is a platform operating system designed for the internet of things